Jeffchen54/KMP-Kemono-Downloader/README.md

 None

 ## Changelog 0.5.5
-- URL scraping for non discord services is now multithreaded, significantly decreases web scraping time
+- URL scraping for all services is now multithreaded, significantly decreases web scraping time*
 - Slightly improved url web scraping efficiency
 - Fixed Experimental mode bug where download count started at 1 instead of zero, main thread will exit early and if there is any download thread that was still active, program will hang up.